Debiasing Piecewise Deterministic Markov Process samplers using couplings: Unbiased estimators for continuous-time Markov processes

 \subsection{Time integrated estimator}

-Our last family of estimators is amenable to integrands that can be integrated along a trajectory and consider telescopic sums over integrals.
+Our last family of estimators is amenable to test functions that can be integrated along a trajectory and rely on telescopic sums over integrals.
 It can be seen as a continuous limit of the estimators of Section~\ref{subsec:discrete-bis}.
 Assuming a $\Delta$-coupling between $Z^1$ and $Z^2$, with coupling time $\kappa$, we have, for $l\geq 1$,

 where step~\eqref{eq:invariance} comes from Assumption~\ref{ass:marginal-equality}, and step \eqref{eq:equality} from Assumption~\ref{ass:delta-coupling}.
 Taking the limit for $l \to \infty$, we obtain our first continuous-time estimator. \begin{definition} [Continuous Rhee \& Glynn, CRG] For two $\Delta$-coupled stochastic processes $Z^1_t$, and $Z^2_t$, the continuous Rhee \& Glynn estimator is defined to be